Basant (film): Box office

 At the end of its threatical run, Basant did a gross collection of ₹1.35 crore, with a nett of ₹80 lakhs.
 It became the highest-grossing Indian film of 1942, and also the highest-grossing Indian film at the time of its release.
 Basant's record was broken the next year by Kismet, which stars Ashok Kumar and Mumtaz Shanti in the lead roles.

 Madhubala

-Madhubala, then Mumtaz, was spotted by Himanshu Rai when she was searching for work in film industry, along with her father Ataullah Khan.
-Rai soon cast her in Basant at a fee of ₹500 per month.
-Though she was uncredited in the film but Mumtaz became the financial backbone of her family after the film' release.
+An eight-year-old Madhubala was spotted by Rai Bahadur Chunnilal when she was searching for work in film industry, along with her father Ataullah Khan.
+She was cast in Basant at a fee of ₹150.
+Though she was uncredited in the film but Mumtaz became the financial backbone of her family after the film's release.
 She found work in other films as a child artist where she was credited as Baby Mumtaz.
-In 1947, five years after Rai's demise, his ex-wife and actress Devika Rani rechristened Mumtaz as Madhubala, literally meaning "honey belle", and also groomed her as a new leading lady.
+In 1947, at the age of 14, she transitioned to adult roles with Neel Kamal.